Jerefortune/BSE2210_Design_Group45/README.md

 ## Reflection on AI Usage
 AI tools (such as ChatGPT) were used to help structure the report, provide references, and generate sample diagrams.
-However, all content was critically rfined by the team.
+However, all content was critically refined by the team.
-Final arguments, examples, and discussions were hum
+Final arguments, examples, and discussions were humun based.